vinliao/install-macos-theme/README.md

 If you use apt (ubuntu and friends), run `sudo apt install sassc libcanberra-gtk-module libglib2.0-dev`

 ## Run install script
-Clone the repo and run `sudo ./install.sh`
+Clone the repo and run `./install.sh`

 ## Update your gnome tweaks setting
 Now you just need to update your settings on gnome tweaks.
 If you haven't installed gnome tweaks yet, install it from your package manager.